 That’s right!
-You can rely on this FREE Phonics Intervention Game to help struggling readers build their sound-based decoding skills, word identification, fluency, and comprehension.
+You can rely on this FREE Phonics Intervention roadmap to help struggling readers build their sound-based decoding skills, word identification, fluency, and comprehension.

-And what’s more, you can do it using this fun Phonics Intervention Game that’s easy to navigate, and the kids love it too, score!
+And what’s more, you can do it using this fun Phonics Intervention Game Board that’s easy to navigate...score!

 The Game of Intervention

-The Phonics Intervention Game is designed to solve kid’s reading problems in just a few weeks with around six to 12 hours of instruction.
-The roadmap is the same as the one I used for two different students.
+The Phonics Intervention Roadmap is designed to solve kid’s reading problems in just a few weeks with around six to 12 hours of instruction.
+The roadmap is the same as the one I used for two different students recently.

-I used the same roadmap for a 2nd-grade student, and she worked for six hours over a period of two months.
+But I also used the same roadmap for a 2nd-grade student, and she worked for six hours over a period of two months.
 Her sound-based decoding skills started at around 2.0 in April and jumped up to 3.7 in June.
-To put in perspective, that’s seven months’ worth of growth in just two months!
+To put in perspective, that’s 1 year, seven months’ worth of growth in just two months!

-So, let’s get into The Game of Intervention and go over how this fantastic game works!
+So, let’s get into The Game of Intervention and go over how this plan works!